foundpriv/foundpriv.github.io/docs/index.md

 ## When Work is Due
-- Projects and assignments are due on Sundays at 11:59pm.
+- Assignments are due on Sundays at 11:59pm.

 ## Late Assignments